Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \subsubsection{Adversarial pruning}

-Compared to our fairly strong algorithmic pruning, we have only few tools to quickly detect that a bin configuration is winning for the player \adversary.
-More specifically, we use only the following two criteria:
+The algorithmic pruning of~\Cref{sec:4:gs}, consisting of $5$ situations from the literature for $m=3$ and $3$ generic ones for $m\ge 4$, is a crucial component of our computational approach -- at least according to informal experiments done during our programming efforts.
+In contrast, we have only a few tools to quickly detect that a bin configuration is winning for the player \adversary.
+More specifically, we use the following two criteria:

-\paragraph{Large item heuristic.} Once any bin has load at least $t-g$, an item of size $g$ packed into that bin would cause it to reach load $t$, which is a victory for the player \adversary.
+\paragraph{Large item heuristic\parperiod} Once any bin has load at least $t-g$, an item of size $g$ packed into that bin would cause it to reach load $t$, which is a victory for the player \adversary.
 Suppose that the $k$-th bin reaches load $l \ge t-g$.
 We compute the size of the smallest item $i$ such that